Intro: BotOp (Robot Operation) interface

 BotOp (=robot operation) defines a very narrow interface to control a real or simulated robot.
 While in initial years we tried all kinds of other interfaces (ROS-given, operational space control interfaces, controller state machines, etc), this one seems most pragmatic, simple, transparent, and compatible to our research work at the LIS research team.
 There is no ROS or complex IPC involved, just a few threads (communicating with hardwares) interfaced via BotOp.

-The interface essentially provides move methods to set/overwrite a spline reference for the robot.
+The interface essentially provides move methods to set or smoothly overwrite a spline reference for the robot.
 (Also compliance around the reference can be set.)
 Gripper methods to operate grippers.
 And getImage.. methods grab images or point clouds from the camera.
+That’s basically it.

 Sending motion based on IK